PFython/stargazer/README.md

 # 4. UNDER THE BONNET
 `stargazer` is a proof of concept for building on the author's small but handy library [`cleverutils`](https://github.com/Pfython/cleverutils).
 This in turn uses [`selenium`](https://github.com/SeleniumHQ/selenium/tree/trunk/py) for web-scraping, [`cleverdict`](https://github.com/PFython/cleverdict) for data management, and [`PySimpleGUI`](https://github.com/PySimpleGUI) for quick and easy input prompts.

-`chomedriver.exe` is included in this repository but you should replace it with the latest `selenium` web-driver for your preferred browser (and add to your PATH).
+`chomedriver.exe` is included in the `cleverutils` repository but you should replace it with the latest `selenium` web-driver for your preferred browser (and add to your PATH).
 Please see `selenium` docs/tutorials widely available elsewhere.

 Earlier versions of `stargazer` were much more bloated and included `BeautifulSoup` which is no longer required.
 This proof of concept "lifted" much of the generic features into `cleverutils` and effectively creates a micro-framework for web automations and scraping that's pretyy lightweight and easy to understand.